MoamiStay/social-media-client/README.md

 Får ikke til at css blir lagt til.

 cypress won't update live.
 I need to close cypress entirely every time I need to run the test again.
 Since I didn't have time to find a solution I couldn't finish all the tests.

+Can't get css to work.
+Knows its a problem with Vite.
+Do something with config file, but couldn't figure it out.